 The team demonstrated the e-skin’s capability by having a user dim an image on a computer screen and type keyboard characters, all without touching anything.
-In the light dimming demo, a plastic ring with a permanent magnet in the middle represents a dial for dimming a light bulb.
-The user places a sensor on her palm, holds her hand above the dial, and rotates her hand as if she were turning thea knob, but without touching it.
-A computer connected to the sensor translates that information, and dims a light source image on a screen.
+In the light dimming demo, a plastic ring with a permanent magnet in the middle represents a dial for dimming a lightbulb.
+The user places a sensor on her palm, holds her hand above the dial, and rotates her hand as if she were turning the knob, but without touching it.
+A computer connected to the sensor translates that information and dims a light-source image on a screen.

 In the virtual keypad demonstration, the sensor is placed on a wristband and a tiny magnet is placed on the fingertip of the opposite hand.
 The user can choose one of four keyboard characters by positioning her fingertip above, but not touching, four different areas of the wrist sensor that represent the characters.

 Using magnetic fields to track movement is not new in virtual reality.
-Scientists at Oculus Research and the University of Washington demonstrated fingertip-sized magnetic sensors for virtual reality in a system called Finexus.
-And a start-up called Ommo is developing a pair of gloves with embedded magnetic sensors for hand motion tracking.
+Scientists at Oculus Research and the University of Washington demonstrated fingertip-size magnetic sensors for virtual reality in a system called Finexus.
+And a startup called Ommo is developing a pair of gloves with embedded magnetic sensors for hand-motion tracking.

 Those devices are an elaboration on conventional magnetic sensors, which involve bulky materials, says Makarov.
 “The difference is that our device does not restrain motion due to its unique mechanical properties of thinness and extreme flexibility,” he says.